brisbanemakerspace/bms-wiki/policies/inductions.md

 Each Yellow Tool is different, so you should carefully read its wiki page to understand its induction requirements.

 # Red Tool
 This is a high-risk tool.
-Members are not allowed to operate Red Tool tools by themselves unless they are a supervisor of that tool.
-However, our volunteers are more than happy to assist you by either operating this tool for you or supervising your use of it.
+Members are not allowed to operate Red Tool tools without supervision from an authorised supervisor (usually staff).
+However, our staff are more than happy to assist you by either operating this tool for you or supervising your use of it.